JetsonHacksNano/installSwapfile/README.md

 >
 > Note: If you enable swap on boot, you should also automount the drive that you're using

+### Automount
+Automount a device given the label
+> autoMount.sh - Automount a device, useful for external media like USB drives

+> usage: autoMount.sh [ [-l label] | [-h]]
+> -l | --label  <labelname>   Label to lookup
+> -h | --help  This message
+>
+> Tool to help automount the device given from the label
+> The script looks up the device, mounting point and UUID for the given label
+> Optionally add it to /etc/fstab

 <h2>Release Notes</h2>

+v0.7 April 2019
+* Add Automount Support
+* L4T 32.1.0 (JetPack 4.2)
+* Tested on Jetson Nano

 Initial Release April, 2019
 * L4T 32.1.0 (JetPack 4.2)